marcglasberg/asyncredux.com/flutter/miscellaneous/persistence.md

 }
 ```

-The `persistDifference` method is the one you should implement to be notified whenever you must save
+The `persistDifference` method is the one you should implement to save the state.
-the state.
-It tells you the `newState` and the `lastPersistedState`, so that you can compare them
+It provides both `newState` and `lastPersistedState`, so you can compare them
-and save the difference.
-Or, if your app state is simple, you can simply save the
+and save only the difference.
+Or, if the state is simple, you can just save
-whole `newState` each time the method is called.
+the whole `newState` each time.

-The `persistDifference` method will be called by Async Redux whenever the state changes, but not
+Note Async Redux will call `persistDifference` whenever the state changes,
-more than once each 2 seconds, which is the throttle period.
-All state changes within these 2
+but never more than once every 2 seconds,
+which is the throttle period.
-seconds will be collected, and then a single call to the method will be made with all the changes
+All changes within this time will be collected and saved in a single call.
-after this period.

-Also, the `persistDifference` method won't be called while the previous save is not finished, even
+This method will not be called again until the previous save has finished.
-if the throttle period is done.
-In this case, if a new state becomes available the method will be
+If a new state becomes available during a save,
-called as soon as the current save finishes.
+the method will run again only as soon as the current save completes.

-Note you can also override the `throttle` getter to define a different throttle period.
-In special,
+You can override the `throttle` getter to change the throttle period.
-if you define it as `null` there will be no throttle, and you'll be able to save the state as soon
-as it changes.
+If you return `null`, no throttle will be used and the state will be saved as soon as it changes.

-Even if you have a non-zero throttle period, sometimes you may want to save the state immediately.
+Sometimes you may want to save the state immediately, for example when the app is closing.
-This is usually the case, for example, when the app is closing.
-You can do that by dispatching the
+You can do that by dispatching `PersistAction`, which ignores the throttle and
-provided `PersistAction`.
-This action will ignore the throttle period and call
-the `persistDifference` method right away to save the current state.
+calls `persistDifference` right away.

 ```dart
 store.dispatch(PersistAction());
 ```

+## Extending Persistor

-You can use this code to help you start extending the abstract `Persistor` class:
+Here is some code to help you start extending `Persistor`:

 ```dart
 class MyPersistor extends Persistor<AppState> {